Oct 30, 2018 1:54:07 PM

 The campaign was phenomenally successful.
 Before the slogan debuted, the price of diamonds had been falling, thanks to the Great Depression leaving them with the status of frivolous luxuries.
 The effect of the campaign was such that De Beers' wholesale diamond sales in the United States, which added up to $23 million in 1939, had increased to $2.1 billion in 1979.

 This huge increase in sales was the result of a profound shift in culture, that was directly instigated by "a diamond is forever" campaign.
 At the time of the campaign's launch, the tradition of buying diamond engagement rings was not, in fact, a common one.
 By linking love with diamonds, and suggesting the diamond as a perfect gift for men to affirm their commitment to the women they loved, the campaign effectively created a tradition we now see as entirely natural, as just the way things are done -- a tradition that De Beers itself proudly takes credit for on its website.
 Without argument, it is safe to say this is one of the greatest marketing campaigns of all time.

-Progressive Corporation: Flo
+Progressive Insurance: Flo

 From Mr. Peanut to Ronald McDonald, the mascot has been a staple of advertising for over a century.
 The power of these characters is that they allow consumers and potential consumers to connect to something beyond just a company or a brand, to not just something but someone, that seems to have a life of its own.
 Insurance company Progressive Corporation's "Flo" is one of the most recent examples of just how effective tying one's image to this kind of personalized figurehead can be.